spice-labs-inc/bigtent/info/files_and_formats.md

 Cluster, Index, and Data files are named based on the SHA256 of the file.

-The SHA256 is computed for the file and the most significant 8 bytes of the hash are converted to hexidecimal and used as part of the filename.
+The SHA256 is computed for the file and the most significant 8 bytes of the hash are converted to hexadecimal and used as part of the filename.

 For Index and Data files, the names are the hex of the most significant 8 bytes with `.gri` or `.grd` suffix.
 Examples `3d58cbbc64cc612b.gri` and